Scarzard/StormHowlers/README.md

 - F8: UI Debug
 - F10: Toggle Godmode.

-**Godmode must be on to access debug functionalities below**
+**Godmode must be on to access debug functionalities below with F10**

 - F1: Set timer to 10min

-- 1: Spawn soldier from player 1 in the location of the mouse
-- Q: Spawn soldier from player 2 in the location of the mouse

 - 2: Add main defense from player 1 in the location of the mouse
 - W: Add main defense from player 2 in the location of the mouse